elliottslaughter/task-bench-paper/ppopp20_reviews/rebuttal.md

 TaskBench.

-As a case in point, our MPI implementation is written in the style of communicating sequential processes, with interleaved phases of communication and computation.
+As a case in point, our MPI implementation is written in the style of communicating sequential processes.
 A code excerpt is included below and will appear in the final paper.
-We conducted an independent code review of our MPI implementation with developers of a major MPI implementation to confirm that the code is written in a manner that is representative of how real-world MPI users write MPI code, and that it achieves good performance.
+Our MPI implementation was independently reviewed by developers of a major MPI implementation to confirm that the code is representative of real-world MPI usage and follows best practices for efficiency and good performance (e.g. posting receives before sends, and avoiding memory allocations in the steady state).

 In general, we are confident in the performance of our TaskBench implementations because each one has been submitted to the developers